redox-os/website/content/news/POSIX-conformance-testing.md

 with (more recently) each new version including a suffix for the year the standard was approved.
 The most recent version is POSIX.1-2024.
+The standard is broken into sections, and systems may be compliant with one section of the standard but might not implement another section.

 The standard is maintained by the [Austin Group](https://www.opengroup.org/austin/), and is administered jointly by [The Open Group](https://www.opengroup.org/)